carboncredits/retirement-db/README.md

 4c-retirement-db
 ----------------

 The Irmin database and server for 4c-retirement data.

+## Structure

+The shape of retirement data is described in `src/atd` using [Adaptable Type Definitions](https://github.com/ahrefs/atd).
+This allows us to have a single source of types and generate programming-language-specific APIs automatically. `src/ts` contains Typescript bindings and `src/atd` contains OCaml bindings.

+The `src/lib` directory is a wrapper around these bindings for producing an Irmin store and `src/bin` is executable for running the Irmin store using a Unix filesystem backend.

+## Up and running

 To get up and running with the project make sure you have `opam` installed and run `opam update`.
 Then:

 ```bash
 opam switch create 5.0.0~alpha1